vicpzn/brelio/README.md

 After subscribing to brelio, the new client can access to its CRM.
 The platform will be in its brand identity colors.
 The company can now build long and lasting customers relationships.
-Its sale, marketing and service strategies are full of possibilities. https://brelio.herokuapp.com/
+Its sale, marketing and service strategies are full of possibilities.<br />
+https://brelio.herokuapp.com/

 ### `Features`